Frances L. Sweat -- Hickory, N.C.

-HICKORY, N.C. -- Ms. Frances L. Sweat, 60, of Hickory, North Carolina, and formerly of Cordova, South Carolina, passed away Wednesday, June 9, 2021, at Catawba Valley Medical Center, Hickory.
+HICKORY, N.C. -- Ms. Frances L. Sweat, 60, the daughter of the late Timothy Sweat and Edna Mae Sweat, was born Jan.
+2, 1961, in Orangeburg.
+She gained her wings Wednesday, June 9, 2021, at Catawba Valley Medical Center, Hickory, North Carolina.

+Frances attended the public schools of Orangeburg and was a graduate of Orangeburg-Wilkinson High School.

+Frances was preceded in death by three brothers, Timmie Sweat, Jimmie Sweat and William “Winky” Sweat.

 Family and friends may visit the residence of her sister, Ethel Franklin, 836 Bryan Drive, Orangeburg.
-Condolences may also be expressed via telephone to her sister, Miracle Tucker-Gressette, at 803-664-1046, or Simmons Funeral Home and Crematory Orangeburg.
+Condolences may also be expressed via telephone to her sister, Miracle Tucker-Gressette, at 803-664-1046 or Simmons Funeral Home and Crematory Orangeburg, SC.

 Please adhere to all COVID-19 precautions.